 - Neoprene booties, waders, or waterproof boots

 Don’t get casual about it and allow yourself to get chilled.
-Winter paddlers take cold weather seriously and suit up.
+Take cool weather seriously and suit up.